• Skip to primary navigation

 Finding the will and dealing with the estate

 You should ascertain if the deceased person left a will.
-To do this you can check amongst the deceased’s papers for any information regarding a will or you could contact their solicitor if you know who that is.
+To do this you can check amongst the deceased’s papers for any information regarding a will, or you could contact their solicitor if you know who that is.
 If you think they left a will, but can’t find it, you could make an announcement in the local paper or solicitors’ journal for anyone holding the will to contact you.

 If there is a will, the executor named in the will is the person responsible for administering the estate and you should contact them as soon as you find their details.
 Click for more information regarding the process of administering an estate where there is a will

 If there is no will, you will have to ascertain who is entitled to inherit the estate, which will be the deceased’s spouse or civil partner, children or nearest relative in terms of succession law.
-The person (or one ore more of the persons) entitled to inherit the estates will then apply to the Sheriff Court to be appointed as executor dative of the estate.
+The person (or one or more of the persons) entitled to inherit the estate will then apply to the Sheriff Court to be appointed as executor dative of the estate.
 Click for more information regarding the process of administering an estate where there is no will

 We understand that the process of dealing with someone’s estate after they die is a difficult and emotional one, particularly in the first few days after the death, when many of these things have to be done.
 Our experienced executry solicitors can assist you with the process in an understanding, professional manner.